Geometry-of-numbers methods over global fields I: Prehomogeneous vector spaces: Introduction

 Our main theorem determines the number of isomorphism classes of field extensions $L$ of $F$ of degree at most 5 having bounded relative discriminant:

-\begin{theorem} For any $n=2$, $3$, $4$ or $5$, we let $N_n(F,X)$ denote the number of isomorphism classes of degree $n$ field extensions $L$ of $F$ weighted by $(\#\Aut(L/F))^{-1}$, whose normal closure over $F$ has full Galois group $S_n$, such that the norm of the relative discriminant of $L$ over $F$ is at most $X$ if $F$ is a number field, and is equal to~$X$ if $F$ is a function field.
-Let $q(n,k)$ denote the number of partitions of~$n$ into at most $k$ parts. \begin{itemize} \item[{\rm (a)}] If $F$ is a number field with $r_1$ real embeddings and $r_2$ complex embeddings, then
+\begin{theoremx} Let $F$ be a global number or function field of any characteristic.
+For any $n=2$, $3$, $4$ or $5$, we let $N_n(F,X)$ denote the number of isomorphism classes of degree-$n$ field extensions $L$ of $F$ weighted by $(\#\Aut(L/F))^{-1}$, whose normal closure over $F$ has full Galois group $S_n$ such that the norm of the relative discriminant of $L$ over $F$ is at most $X$ if $F$ is a number field and is equal to~$X$ if $F$ is a function field.
+Let $q(n,k)$ denote the number of partitions of~$n$ into at most $k$ parts. \begin{itemize} \item[{\rm (a)}] If $F$ is a number field with $r_1$ real embeddings and $2r_2$ complex embeddings, then